defenseunicorns/uds-docs/src/content/docs/edge-mobile-deployment/overview.md

 <!-- Replace VIDEO_ID with your actual YouTube video ID -->
 <iframe width="100%" height="400" src="https://www.youtube.com/embed/VIDEO_ID" frameborder="0" allowfullscreen></iframe>

+UDS is a secure software delivery product purpose-built for National Security missions—proven in data center environments and now expanded to the tactical edge.
+While UDS excels in the enterprise setting, the newly introduced component of UDS brings that same dependable platform to remote, resource-constrained, and low-connectivity locations.
+Designed to support critical operations anywhere from forward operating bases to on-board vehicles, UDS Tactical Edge ensures continuous, secure, and efficient software delivery, regardless of the environment.

+UDS deploys and manages applications that run within a Kubernetes cluster hosted on a Linux server and as such most UDS services, including UDS Core, operate within the cluster.
+UDS also includes client applications that allow a variety of devices to interact with these UDS services and to deploy and manage UDS applications.
+These clients operate on their respective devices such as tablets and smartphones for the UDS mobile application and macOS and Linux laptops and desktops for UDS CLI.

 ---

 ## Fleet and Asset Management